-If an emergency or immediate corrective action is necessary to ensure safety, ST will act according to the Safety Risk Management process and implement a mitigation prior to receiving formal approval from WSDOT.
-Proper notification and ongoing communication between ST and WSDOT will ensure coordinated and timely permanent mitigations and provide subsequent review and approval.
+If an emergency or immediate corrective action is necessary to ensure safety, ST will act according to the SRM process and implement a mitigation prior to receiving formal approval from WSDOT.
+Proper notification and ongoing communication between ST and WSDOT will ensure coordinated and timely mitigations and provide subsequent review and approval.